andrei-hegedus/siit-java4-test/Redme.md

-Test file for GIT Course.
+#Test file for GIT Course.

-some new bla bla
+##Subtitle

+Changed the original text.